Exploration and Development Geophysics Education and Research (EDGER)

 - Exchange of information and a way to transfer and share technological advancements between industry and academia

 A principal objective of the EDGER Forum is the education of students who have expressed interest in employment in the petroleum industry.
 About two-thirds of the graduate students associated with the Forum are seeking an MS degree and our graduate students commonly serve summer internships in the industry.
-The current enrollment of graduate students associated with the Forum is twenty one, with five (3 MS and 2 PhD) graduating in the last calendar year.
-Since 2000, thirty one graduate students have completed degrees (24 MS and 7 PhD).
+In 2015, the enrollment of graduate students associated with the Forum is 11.
+Seven students graduated in the last calendar year (5 MS and 2 PhD).
+Since the beginning of the EDGER program, 59 graduate students have completed degrees (38 MS and 21 PhD) and the current body will add 3 MS degrees and 8 PhD degrees.

 Another principal objective of the EDGER Forum is focused research on Analysis, Imaging and Interpretation of multicomponent seismic data, including P-P and P-SV AVO.
 The research focus must be broad enough to fully educate the graduated students yet focused enough to provide depth in the research program.
 Further, with a significant number of MS level (professional) students, many of the research directions are subdivided into individual projects supporting aspects of a greater investigative initiative.